yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 More concerning are the splits that occur at rebase time:

-* Deletion segments can be split when a prior insertion need to be represented in the middle of it.
+* Deletion segments can be split when a prior insertion needs to be represented in the middle of it.

 This is more concerning because it forces us to either mint new IDs for the segment parts, or tolerate that the same ID be used by each part of the original segment, thereby dropping the "one segment => one ID" rule.
 Note that we'd still maintain the "one change => one ID" rule, which is perhaps the only important part.